music-encoding/music-encoding.github.io/resources/tools.md

 layout: default
 title: "Tools"
 ---
-# Tools
+# Official tools

-The MEI community provides a wide range of tools for working with MEI data.
-They can serve a whole range of purposes, from data creation or conversion to rendering or analysis.
-Some of them are full software applications, but many of them are libraries, modules or stylesheets to be integrated into larger software environments.
-All the tools listed here are open-source and freely available.
+## MEI Schema

+This [MEI repository](https://github.com/music-encoding/music-encoding) contains all the source code of the core MEI Schema.

+## Sample encodings

+The [MEI Sample Encodings repository](https://github.com/music-encoding/sample-encodings) contain a wide range of MEI-encoded music files.
+The intent is to demonstrate the use of MEI in real-world contexts.

+## Encoding tools

+The [MEI Encoding Tools repository](https://github.com/music-encoding/encoding-tools) contains a number of tools for working with MEI-encoded files.

 ## Customization service